 It even found a Reddit post I had made the day before that got some traction.
 I’ve included the response as a PDF.

 The problem isn’t that I can promote my blog much faster, in the end it would just be some internet spam.
-The real problem is what happens when much larger actors run the same playbook continuously, across every platform, with budgets, infrastructure, and patience.
-At that point, “the conversation” isn’t a conversation.
-It’s a scripted environment optimized to move you.
+The real problem is that bigger actors with worse intentions can apply this approach on a much larger scale.
+Digital spaces for social interactions are becoming a scripted environment, optimized to move you.

 I want to hear your feedback!
 Was something confusing?
 Did you get stuck?
 Did you find this post amazingly helpful?
 Was it all very mid?
 Let me know per e-mail or at any of my social media spaces!